-22.2.7 International Tax Compliance

-The Company is required to comply with the International Tax Compliance Regulations.
+22.6 International Tax Compliance

-The International Tax Compliance Regulations transpose into UK law rules and obligations derived from international standards and intergovernmental agreements entered into by the UK which are aimed at increasing transparency and reducing tax evasion.
-The regulations include rules derived from the US Foreign Account Tax Compliance Act (FATCA) and the OECD Common Reporting Standard for Automatic Exchange of Financial Account Information (CRS).

-To be compliant with the International Tax Compliance Regulations the Company must collect information about each Shareholder's tax residence and, in certain circumstances, provide information about Shareholders' Shareholdings to HMRC.
+- 22.6.1 The Company is required to comply with the International Tax Compliance Regulations. - The International Tax Compliance Regulations transpose into UK law rules and obligations derived from international standards and intergovernmental agreements entered into by the UK which are aimed at increasing transparency and reducing tax evasion.
+The regulations include rules derived from the US Foreign Account Tax Compliance Act (FATCA) and the OECD Common Reporting Standard for Automatic Exchange of Financial Account Information (CRS). - 22.6.3 To be compliant with the International Tax Compliance Regulations the Company must collect information about each Shareholder's tax residence and, in certain circumstances, provide information about Shareholders' shareholdings to HMRC.
 HMRC may in turn share this information with overseas tax authorities.
 Such tasks may be delegated to the Administrator.

-Shareholders should note that:
+22.6.4 Shareholders should note that:

-- (a) they may be asked to provide additional information (including information regarding their tax residence) to the ACD or the Administrator to enable the Company to satisfy these obligations; - (b) the ACD or Administrator may report these details, along with information about a Shareholders' holding, to HMRC; and - (c) HMRC may subsequently exchange this information with other governments or tax authorities in other jurisdictions.

-If a Shareholder fails to provide the information required by the Company to comply with its obligations to HMRC this may result in the ACD taking appropriate action against the Shareholder, including invoking the compulsory transfer and redemption provisions set out in this Prospectus.
+- they may be asked to provide additional information (including information regarding their tax residence) to the ACD or the Administrator to enable the Company to satisfy these obligations; - the ACD or Administrator may report these details, along with information about a Shareholders' holding, to HMRC; and - HMRC may subsequently exchange this information with other governments or tax authorities in other jurisdictions. - 22.6.5 If a Shareholder fails to provide the information required by the Company to comply with its obligations to HMRC this may result in the ACD taking appropriate action against the Shareholder, including invoking the compulsory transfer and redemption provisions set out in this Prospectus.
 The Shareholder may also be liable for any penalties suffered by the ACD.
 The ACD may deduct the amount of any penalty from the Shareholder's account.

-23. Winding up the Company
+23. Winding up of the Company

-23.1 The Company shall not be wound up except as an unregistered company under Part V of the Insolvency Act 1986 or under the FCA Rules.
+- 23.1 The Company will not be wound up except as an unregistered company under Part V of the Insolvency Act 1986 or under the COLL Sourcebook. - Where the Company is to be wound up under the FCA Handbook, such winding up may only be commenced when (a) effect has been given under regulation 21 of the